ScinDBad/churn_prediction_fitness/README.md

 # churn_prediction_fitness
-Construction of a classifier model to predict customer membership churn in a fitness center.
+__Construction of a classifier model to predict customer membership churn in a fitness center.__

+### Description:

 "It's necessary to implement an effective customer retention strategy through data analysis.
 The main goal is to predict the probability of customer churn for the next month, identify key customer profiles, and develop specific recommendations to improve customer retention and satisfaction.
 This will enable optimizing the customer experience and strengthening their loyalty."

-__Process:__
+### Process:
 <img src="https://github.com/ScinDBad/churn_prediction_fitness/assets/153782475/d173b8ce-3555-4be8-9f52-02e97e16a9ff" alt="Diagrama en blanco" width="500">

 - Exploratory Data Analysis with preprocessing, outlier replacement, and feature correlation study.<br>